janwilmake/blog/2019/i-saw-the-future-in-detail.md

 date: 2019-01-24
 modified_at: 2019-01-29
 tags: [philosophy, future-of-work, voice-interface, technology-critique]
+description: A dream-inspired vision of future urban transportation featuring autonomous VR-enabled segways that could revolutionize commuting by reducing surface area and allowing multitasking.
 ---

 # Are VR Autonomous Segways the future, or was it just a dream?